 Search Engine Optimization (SEO)

-Using SEO helps you identify words, phrases, and keywords that your target audience uses when doing a search, you can then develop contents based on their frequently searched words.
+Using SEO helps you identify words, phrases, and keywords that your target audience uses when doing a search, you can then develop content based on their frequently searched words.

-You can also place banners ads on related niche sites.
+You can also place banner ads on related niche sites.
 You can do that either through direct placements or through Google ads.

-Another easy way to reach your target audience is to target marketing through the paid post which can come in the form of guest blogging, paid blog posts, etc.
+Another easy way to reach your target audience is to target marketing through paid posts which can come in the form of guest blogging, paid blog posts, etc.